hojat72elect/JavaBackendDemo/README.md

-## Jave Backend demo
+## Java Backend demo

-This repository is a collection of all the Java backend technologies I have worked with so far:
+This repository is a collection of all the Java backend technologies I have worked with so far (other than Spring Boot).
+For a demo of Spring Boot go to [Spring Boot demo repository](https://github.com/hojat72elect/springdemo) of mine.

 <ol>
 <li><strong>PostgreSQL</strong></li>